doocs/leetcode/solution/1300-1399/1308.Running Total for Different Genders/README_EN.md

 | M      | 2019-12-31 | 29    |
 | M      | 2020-01-07 | 36    |
 +--------+------------+-------+
+<strong>Explanation:</strong>
-For females team:
+For the female team:
-First day is 2019-12-30, Priyanka scored 17 points and the total score for the team is 17.
+The first day is 2019-12-30, Priyanka scored 17 points and the total score for the team is 17.
-Second day is 2019-12-31, Priya scored 23 points and the total score for the team is 40.
+The second day is 2019-12-31, Priya scored 23 points and the total score for the team is 40.
-Third day is 2020-01-01, Aron scored 17 points and the total score for the team is 57.
+The third day is 2020-01-01, Aron scored 17 points and the total score for the team is 57.
-Fourth day is 2020-01-07, Alice scored 23 points and the total score for the team is 80.
+The fourth day is 2020-01-07, Alice scored 23 points and the total score for the team is 80.

-For males team:
+For the male team:
-First day is 2019-12-18, Jose scored 2 points and the total score for the team is 2.
+The first day is 2019-12-18, Jose scored 2 points and the total score for the team is 2.
-Second day is 2019-12-25, Khali scored 11 points and the total score for the team is 13.
+The second day is 2019-12-25, Khali scored 11 points and the total score for the team is 13.
-Third day is 2019-12-30, Slaman scored 13 points and the total score for the team is 26.
+The third day is 2019-12-30, Slaman scored 13 points and the total score for the team is 26.
-Fourth day is 2019-12-31, Joe scored 3 points and the total score for the team is 29.
+The fourth day is 2019-12-31, Joe scored 3 points and the total score for the team is 29.
-Fifth day is 2020-01-07, Bajrang scored 7 points and the total score for the team is 36.
+The fifth day is 2020-01-07, Bajrang scored 7 points and the total score for the team is 36.
 </pre>

 ## Solutions